IamAadityaMishra/FreshTrack/readme.md

 ## 📞 Support

-If you encounter any issues or have questions, please open an issue on GitHub.
+If you encounter any issues or have questions, please open an issue on GitHub or mail at aadityamishra1509@gmail.com (Aaditya Mishra) .